 Burlington real estate is some of the most expensive in North Dakota, although Burlington house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Burlington is generally considered to be a blue-collar town.
-37.82% of the Burlington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Burlington is a blue-collar town, with 37.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Burlington is a city of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Burlington who work in office and administrative support (9.83%), healthcare (8.62%), and sales jobs (8.02%).

 Burlington is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Burlington citizens is a little higher than the average for US cities and towns: 24.49% of adults in Burlington have at least a bachelor's degree.
+The population of Burlington overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Burlington, 24.49% have at least a bachelor's degree.

 The per capita income in Burlington in 2022 was $38,263, which is middle income relative to North Dakota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $153,052 for a family of four.